Mary Immaculate, a dynamic and caring community committed to enacting our faith; inspiring, challenging and engaging lifelong learners.

 At Mary Immaculate Primary School we value the strong bonds that exist between our school and the community.

-Mary Immaculate School conducts various programs that engage our students in learning beyond the classroom and interacting with the broader community.
+Mary Immaculate School conducts various programs that engage our students in learning beyond the classroom and interacting with the broader community:

 - Darebin Parklands: With our close proximity to the Darebin Parklands the school accesses a number of programs on offer through the City of Darebin.
 Students explore aspects of our environment and sustainability under the guidance of the park rangers.

 - Banyule City Council: We work closely with the local Biodiversity Officer to plant native flora throughout our school grounds.
 The Year 3 and 4 students investigate how this encourages native wildlife to flourish.
+Our school choir regularly sings at the Council’s Citizenship Ceremonies and we have taken part in the annual ArtyFarty Fest.

 - Lawn Bowling Program: Our senior students interact with the members of the Ivanhoe Lawn Bowls Club, sharing and listening to perspectives from a different generation while learning the skills of lawn bowling.

-- Mission Fair: Year 5 and 6 students organise and run our annual ‘Mission Fair’, raising money for various communities who are less fortunate than us.
+- Mission Fair: Our Year 5 and 6 students organise and run our annual ‘Mission Fair’, raising money for various communities who are less fortunate than us.
 In recent years money raised has been donated to Caritas Australia and the Exodus Community.